oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 ## Introduction
-In this session, we will configure OCI tenancy with required IAM resources (compartment, user/group, compartment), create OCI services like OKE, OCI Streaming, Object Storage, and OCI Notification service.
+In this session, we will configure OCI tenancy with required IAM resources (Compartment, Policy, and Dynamic Group), create OCI services like OKE, OCI Streaming, Object Storage, and OCI Notification service.